cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-portraits.md

   - title: Portrait/ Self Portrait
     content_markdown: >-
       Portrait: A painting, drawing, photograph, engraving, or sculpture of a person, especially one depicting only the face or head and shoulders.
-A broader definition of portraits can include things like animals or groups of people.&nbsp;

       Self-portrait: A portrait of an artist produced or created by that artist.&nbsp;

+      Portaits can also be of groups of people or animals.

       &nbsp;